Rexios80/plugins_flutter_tizen/packages/health/README.md

 # health_tizen

-Get live health data from Tizen.
+Get live heart rate and more from Tizen in Flutter.
+Currently only heart rate is supported.

 ## Getting Started